capstanlqc/prune-omegat-batch-tm/README.md

 5. Put the names of the omegat projects in file `data/repos.txt`.
 6. Run `bash code/prune_tmx.sh`.
 This script above will clone the repo of each omegat project, make an offline copy, run the `prune_tmx_content_per_batch.groovy` script on the project and then commit changes and clean up the mess.

+The pruning consists in checking, for each entry in the batch TM, whether the source text exists in the related batch.
+In that comparison, omegat tags are stripped and space is normalized.

 ## Notes

 The script `create_batch_tm.sh` is now superseded by script `writeTMX4batch.groovy` which runs in OmegaT upon saving and creates the batch TM in `target/tasks/{batch}.tmx`.